-Plenty of big names headline the Liverpool Echo Arena and Manchester Arena throughout the year, with more intimate gigs staged at the O2 Academy and O2 Apollo.
+Plenty of big names headline the M&S Bank Arena and Manchester Arena throughout the year, with more intimate gigs staged at the O2 Academy and O2 Apollo.
 Other local venues, such as The Zanzibar in Liverpool and Soup Kitchen in Manchester, enable you to discover the best up and coming bands before they hit the charts.

 For a classical music fix, Manchester is home to the renowned Hallé and BBC Philharmonic orchestras, who both perform at Bridgewater Hall, while Liverpool Philharmonic Hall hosts the Royal Liverpool Philharmonic Orchestra.